cthoyt/cthoyt.github.io/_posts/2026/2026-06-04-standards-need-community-work.md

    pressure to publish for career progression or to do implicit outreach for your institution/employer

-I can't speak towards why the JKG authors didn't reuse, for example, KGX, but I have observed their general hesitance to engage with, e.g., the biocuration community, so their tendency towards reinvention doesn't surprise me.
+I can't speak towards why the JKG authors didn't reuse, for example, KGX.
+Perhaps it was one or more of the reasons mentioned above, or perhaps they weren't sufficiently motivated to find and reuse existing solutions and engage with existing communities.

 I've also been on the receiving end of such a snub from groups that I collaborate with or work in the same space as me , who, at minimum, should have